 Meaningful human interactions cannot be replaced by text, email or Zoom.
 The energy isn’t the same.
 We don’t feel the same connection.
 I suppose that is why the positive COVID numbers are still going up.
 It has been tough not seeing our friends up close and personal.
 But I know they were there when we needed them.
 I have friends who make me laugh when I need cheering up, friends who are intelligent when I need my thoughts or plans vetted, and friends who I can feel safe to expose my most vulnerable ugly parts to.
 I am also fortunate to have some friends who are in the profession of the expertise I needed.
 I can’t thank our friends and family members enough for encouraging words, making us laugh, calling a spade a spade (compassionately) and assisting us through some really scary moments.

 At the beginning of the pandemic the media was blasting fear and anxiety every minute of every day.
 Social media was spewing hate and negativity.
 Once the collective COVID fatigue set in I noticed a turn around.
 It may have been that we were all emotionally exhausted and fed up with the life-sucking energy from both medias that we started to turn our attention to more positive and inspiring news.
 It may have been that we noticed the shambles COVID was leaving people in that we felt compelled to help.
 The pandemic had revealed how fragile our social safety net is and that the vulnerable, who were already struggling, were hit the hardest.
 Essential workers are making minimum wage while Amazon is in the billions.
 As a society we are recognizing the great imbalance of things.
 As dark and desolate this situation seems I am seeing a change in the world.
 As a collective we want better, and we are coming to the understanding it all starts with the individual.
 I like everyone else want to be on the right side of things.
 What I learned over the year is that I actually am not even certain what that is even as much as I tried to educate myself.
-But what I can do today, now and at this moment is be kind, compassionate and morale.
-So, whether I donate something that is needed, support a local business, tip a server well, or make a kind gesture to a stranger it feeds my soul and uplifts others.
+But what I can do today, now and at this moment is be kind, compassionate and moral.
+So, whether I donate something that is needed, be patient with a business who is short-staffed, or make a kind gesture to a stranger it feeds my soul and uplifts others.

 “You know, Treena, I think we were pretty resilient with all that we dealt with this year.
 I don’t know how well other people may have handled that.”
 I was in a fortunate position that my emotional and mental health was in great standing.
 Over the last couple years, I put in a conscious effort in nurturing my health.
 If I had been already anxious or depressed, I can’t imagine the struggle it would have been.
 Don’t get me wrong, it was still clunky and not at all graceful but I had enough emotional and mental energy in my tank to carry us through those really heavy days.
 I also had to fight, advocate and be loud which was necessary to be heard.
 Every day I sought out silence to ground myself.
 Sometimes you have to make an effort to create a peaceful moment.
 But they also sometimes pop out of nowhere in an instant, like a sunset, a gentle breeze, a morning coffee alone on your patio.
 When I happen to be in the middle of one, I take notice and appreciate it.
 Close your eyes, take a deep breath and smile.
 It can help turn off the adrenaline even if it’s for ten minutes.